This site requires a more recent version of Adobe Flash Player to function properly.

 The mortgage division, consisting of home mortgage loans (does not include commercial real estate mortgage loans), mortgage servicing business and mortgages held for sale, is the cornerstone of Well Fargo's business model.

-Wells Fargo is the nation's largest mortgage originator, funding one of every three mortgages in the U.S. The bank originated a record $524 billion in mortgages in 2012 - a figure that fell to $351 billion in 2013.
-Also, at the end of 2013 Wells Fargo serviced (processed monthly payments of home loans) $1.9 trillion in mortgages - one of every six mortgage holder nationwide - making it the largest servicer of mortgages in the U.S.
+Wells Fargo is the nation's largest mortgage originator, funding one of every three mortgages in the U.S. The bank originated a record $524 billion in mortgages in 2012 - a figure that fell to $175 billion by 2014.
+Also, at the end of 2015 Wells Fargo serviced (processed monthly payments of home loans) $1.78 trillion in mortgages - one of every six mortgage holder nationwide - making it the largest servicer of mortgages in the U.S.

 Asset Management & Brokerage, Deposits and Insurance & Other